MonoidMusician/webrtc-over-qr/README.md

 Attempting to see if browsers can be tempted into bootstrapping a WebRTC text chat app over a `data:` QR code.

-It appears … the answer is kind of yes, sorta?!
+The answer appears to be … Yes!!

+(… If you ignore the fact that one does not simply open a `data:` URI from a QR code: QR scanners do not recognize it as a “link”, and browsers wouldn't even open it from external sources, it must be pasted into the URL bar manually.)

-Note: this can only be a text chat app, as access to camera and microphone is prohibited outside of HTTPS connections (which a `data:` URI certainly is not)
+Note: this can only really produce a text chat app, as access to camera and microphone is prohibited outside of secure contexts (which a `data:` URI certainly is not).

-## Run
+## Website Demo

-### Run the QR code demo

-- open `qr/index.html` **in Chromium** (Firefox and Safari don't implement it in the way we need)
-- open the link in Chromium or Safari, or scan QR code via an app and copy it into iOS Safari
-- do stuff??
+See more information and a demo including instructions at [https://webrtc-over-qr.veritates.love/](webrtc-over-qr.veritates.love).

 ## Haxx & caveats n questions